LuisSalvadorNeo4j/fraud-detection-training/queries/fraud_detection_with_neo4j.md

 ![qpp](../assets/images/QPP8.png)

 The main point of the use of QPPs is to be able to filter our graph at traversal time in order to escape the *traverse, produce and filter* bottleneck.
-So we need to access to consecutive transactions in the repeating part of our QPP.
+So we need to access two consecutive transactions in the repeating part of our QPP.
 Let's reshape it :

 ![qpp](../assets/images/QPP9.png)